Software Developers working together at a software development company

 Andrew Davis, Project Manager

-Pro: Understanding of Local Design and User Experience Patterns
+Understanding Local Design and User Experience Patterns

 The ever-changing mobile paradigms and consumer habits are oftentimes regionally or culturally dictated.